CharlesWiltgen/how-to-podcast/editing.md

 ## Tools

 **[Audacity](http://www.audacityteam.org/)** (macOS/Win/Linux) is the most popular free choice by a long shot.
-It’s an old-style "destructive" audio editor, and so teaches habits that users will have to overcome if/when they graduate to a modern, non-destructive audio editor.
-If you choose it, my recommendation is to upgrade to a modern, non-destructive editor as quickly as is practical.
+It’s an old-style "destructive" audio editor, and so teaches habits that users will have to overcome.
+It's best to upgrade from Audacity to a modern, non-destructive editor as quickly as is practical.

 **[Adobe Audition](http://www.adobe.com/products/audition.html)** (macOS/Win) is great.
 It's main drawback is Adobe's rental-only pricing model ($20/month), which kinda sucks unless you need Adobe CC anyway.